 * Mouseover map to see county name and value. * Click a legend category to hide or show that category.

-Age-adjusted Deaths from HIV/AIDS, Rate Per 100,000 Population, Single Year
+Age-adjusted Deaths From Human Immunodeficiency Virus/Acquired Immunodeficiency Syndrome (HIV/AIDS), Rate Per 100,000 Population, Single Year